Emergency Food Supplies & Food Storage: An Overview

 Emergency food is the food you put away during a crisis, hence the name.

-Disasters can happen every so often without a prelude or a warning.
+Disasters can happen occasionally without a prelude or warning.
 As such, you and your family might be cut off from your food source.

 Given this, food must be stored in the storage room or pantry that may or may not require cooking or refrigeration (for emergencies that might cut off the power supply).